Strict local martingales and bubbles: Application to financial bubbles I: Decomposition formulas

 We consider a financial market model which satisfies the NFLVR property as defined in \cite{NFLVRlocal}.
-We denote by $\p$ the equivalent local martingale measure (ELMM).
-Assuming that the interest rate equals zero, we interpret $X$ as the (discounted) stock price process, which is a local martingale under $\p$.
-In this context, the question of whether $X$ is a strict local or a true $\p$-martingale determines whether there exists a stock price bubble.
-If $X$ is a strict local $\p$-martingale, the fundamental value of the asset (given by the conditional expectation) deviates from its actual market price $X$.
-Several authors like Cox and Hobson \cite{CoxHobson}, Jarrow et al.~\cite{JPScomp, JPSincomp} or Pal and Protter \cite{PalP} have interpreted this as the existence of a stock price bubble, which we formally define as follows:
+We denote by $\mathsf{P}$ an equivalent local martingale measure (ELMM).
+Assuming that the interest rate equals zero, we interpret $X$ as the (discounted) stock price process, which is a local martingale under $\mathsf{P}$.
+In this context, the question of whether $X$ is a strict local or a true $\mathsf{P}$-martingale determines whether there exists a stock price bubble.
+If $X$ is a strict local $\mathsf{P}$-martingale, the fundamental value of the asset (given by the conditional expectation) deviates from its actual market price $X$.
+Several authors (cf., e.g., \cite{CoxHobson,JPScomp,JPSincomp,PalP}) have interpreted this as the existence of a stock price bubble, which we formally define as follows.

-\begin{df} With the previous notation the \textit{asset price bubble} for the stock price process $X$ between time $t\geq0$ and time $T\geq t$ is equal to the $\F_t$-measurable random variable
+\begin{df} With the previous notation, the \textit{asset price bubble} for the stock price process $X$ between time $t\geq0$ and time $T\geq t$ is equal to the $\mathcal{F}_t$-measurable random variable

 \end{df}